temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ## Create an Activity

-You use Activities in your Temporal Applications to execute non-deterministic code or perform operations that may fail.
+Use Activities in your Temporal Applications to execute [non-deterministic](https://docs.temporal.io/workflows#deterministic-constraints) code or perform operations that may fail.

 For this tutorial, your Activity won't be complex; you'll create an Activity that takes a string as input and uses it to create a new string as output, which is then returned to the Workflow.
 This will let you see how Workflows and Activities work together without building something complicated.